 Cruising to Westport

-From the buoy we made our way to the cute village of Westport.
+From the buoy we made our way on our Le Boat to the cute village of Westport.
 It probably took us around three to four hours.
 I wasn’t keeping good track – just enjoying the ride and a Rideau Canal lock experience that included a swing bridge.

 Once in Westport you can get off the boat and explore the town (bikes would be great here) or go for a hike – which surprise is what we elected to do late in the afternoon!